The Best BMW SUVs for 2025

 BMW X3 F25 2011-2017

-Not everything that BMW planted an X on was brilliant, the first generation X3 (the E83 in BMW parlance) being a case in point.
-It had gawky styling, sub-standard interior materials and a pogo stick style ride.
-Which is perhaps why it put a lot more effort into this, the second-generation X3, the F25.
-It was based on the contemporary 5 Series platform and as an all-rounder, the F25 X3 really was an excellent machine.
+Not everything that BMW planted an X on was brilliant, the first-generation X3 (the E83 in BMW parlance) being a case in point.
+It had awkward styling, sub-standard interior materials and an unforgiving ride that didn't suit what was, at heart, a family car.
+But BMW hit the spot with this, the second-generation (F25) X3.
+More comfortable, more enjoyable to drive and more spacious than its predecessor, the second-gen X3 is a brilliant all-rounder.
 Of all the mid-sized SUVs, this is the one for the keen driver, offering excellent poise and entertaining handling.
-The engine line-up was exclusively diesel and while the faster models are invigorating to drive, the xDrive20d model with 187bhp offers a perfect blend of performance and economy.
+The engine line-up is exclusively diesel and while the faster models are invigorating to drive, the xDrive20d model with 187bhp offers a perfect blend of performance and economy.

-Inside, the X3 was spacious and had excellent quality materials that could stand up to the rigours of family life.
-With a large boot and a modicum of off-road ability (providing it’s fitted with the correct tyres), the F25 X3 was as good as its predecessor was bad.
+Inside, the X3 is spacious and has top-quality materials that stand up to the rigours of family life.
+With a large boot and a modicum of off-road ability (providing it’s fitted with the correct tyres), the F25 X3 proved to be as good as its predecessor was bad.

 BMW X3 Review